 • Ramos is not unfamiliar with charity work and in 2014 was appointed one of Spain's national ambassadors to UNICEF.

-• An aficionado of body art, has four tattoos on his fingers – the numbers 35, 32, 19 and 90+.
-The first two denote his first two squad numbers with Sevilla; 19 is the number he wore when first capped by Spain; and 90+ represents his stoppage-time equaliser against Atlético, when Madrid went on to lift their 10th European Cup in 2014.
+• An aficionado of body art, he has four tattoos on his fingers – the numbers 35, 32, 19 and 90+.
+The first two denote his first two squad numbers with Sevilla; 19 is the number he wore when first capped by Spain; and 90+ represents his stoppage-time equaliser against Atlético, when Madrid went on to lift their tenth European Cup in 2014.

 • Also loves horses and owns a stud farm in his native Andalusia, where he likes to "switch off and enjoy" himself.
 One of his animals, Silencio de Ramos, was proclaimed Andalusian Champion 2016; another, Yecutan SR4, was a world champion in 2018.